morganwhite13/morganwhite13.github.io/projects/marl-elimination.md

 permalink: /projects/marl-elimination/
 ---

-# Can Agent Elimination Improve Cooperation in Multi-Agent Reinforcement Learning?

 ## Quick Summary

 An honours research project investigating whether agent elimination mechanisms can improve cooperation in Multi-Agent Reinforcement Learning (MARL) environments where individual greediness is rewarded but group cooperation is optimal.
 Built a custom Unity ML-Agents environment with configurable elimination rules, testing how agents balance self-interest against the threat of being eliminated by peers.